-Yes, GenomeStudio is supported for Windows XP, Vista and Windows 7 (see Computing Requirements http://support.illumina.com/array/array_software/genomestudio/computing_requirements.ilmn).
+Yes, GenomeStudio is supported on Windows XP, Vista, and Windows 7.

-As of July 2016, unique GenomeStudio Software 2011.1 license keys have been discontinued.
-License keys for each of the GenomeStudio 2011.1 modules are included in a text file with the software installer download on the Downloads page without charge.
+Unique GenomeStudio Software 2011.1 license keys were discontinued in July 2016.
+License keys for each of the GenomeStudio 2011.1 modules are included in a text file with the software installer download without charge.
+See GenomeStudio Software Downloads.

 With GenomeStudio software open, go to the Help menu and select About.
 The About screen includes GenomeStudio software version information.